cmrschwarz/indexland/indexland/README.md

   No more ```// indexed by `NodeId` ``` comments.

-- Underlying APIs available and working with `Idx` Types.
+- Underlying APIs faithfully wrapped and adapted for `Idx` Types.

   No need to learn a new collections API.